 The following Frequently Asked Questions (FAQs) are designed to provide you with some basic information about ISBNs, how they are assigned, and their usage requirements.
-For additional information, please visit the International ISBN Agency website where you can also access the ISBN Users' Manual.
+For additional information, please visit the International ISBN Agency website where you can also access the ISBN Users' FAQ.

 If you want to sell your book on sites other than the Lulu.com Marketplace, it must include an ISBN.

 Yes.
 Print on demand is just another method of printing books, but in very small batches.
 If you wish to sell your book on sites other than Lulu.com, your book must be assigned an ISBN.

 Publications available on a limited basis, such as customized, print on demand publications with content specifically tailored to a user’s request (such as a photo book or personal calendar) shall not be assigned an ISBN.
 If a customized publication is being made available for wider sale, for example through a college book store, then an ISBN should be assigned.